rcmaehl/WhyNotWin11/Langs/0000-translating-guidelines.md

 1. Open issue or pull request
 1. In the title please include language name and whether you add a new one or update existing

-## Review Process

-### New Translations

-Translation will (most likely) be checked using mechanical translation.

-### Existing Translations

-* Notification or approval is not required for the following
-   * Version Number Changes
-   * RTL Additions (Verified using Google)
-* Previous translators will be notified and will have 24h to reply.
-   * After all responding parties agree, translation will be updated.

 ## Getting Translator Role on the Community

 1. Link your GitHub to your Discord